veselinnikolaev/AttendanceMS/README.md

 ## Usage
 Once all services are running:

-- **User Registration and Authentication:** Users can register and authenticate through the Auth Service endpoints.
+- **User Registration and Authentication:** Users can register through the User Service endpoints.
+During login, the Auth Service handles authentication by verifying credentials and generating JWT tokens.
+The Auth Service calls the User Service to validate the existence of the user.
 - **Attendance Management:** Authorized users can record and view attendance via the Attendance Service.
 - **Category Management:** Manage course categories through the Category Service.
 - **Notifications:** The Notification Service will handle sending emails for relevant events.